 Cathedral Cove Kayaking offer a terrific way to discover Te Whanganui o Hei if you prefer to be a participant rather than a spectator.
 Paddle through sea caves, interact with marine life and pull up at Cathedral Cove where your guide will make you a well-earned hot cappuccino while you explore the famous stretch of beach.

 Cathedral Cove Water Taxi provides a ferry service between Hahei and Cathedral Cove, every 30 minutes.
-The short voyage of about 10 minutes is bound to be one of the most picturesque taxi trips you’re ever likely to take.
+The journey takes 10 minutes and is bound to be the one of the most picturesque taxi trips you’re ever likely to take.

 While in Hahei enjoy a visit to The Coromandel Brewing Company, a small brewery making local craft beers to wash down some local seafood and delicious wood-fired oven pizza.
 Cathedral Cove Macadamias is just up the road where you can take in the beautiful surroundings as you take a short walk around the orchard.
 Visit the orchard Shop to purchase a range of Macadamia Products and seasonal produce.
 A short drive back out to the main highway will take you Hot Water Beach, where you can dig your own spa on the beach.
 Hot Waves Cafe is well worth the stop.